-Another type of multi-model analysis is international, i.e., different countries join the same project and use their own national models to assess a pre-agreed joint mitigation scenario.
+Another type of multi-model analysis is international, in other words, different countries join the same project and use their own national models to assess a pre-agreed joint mitigation scenario.
 By comparing the results of various national models, such projects help highlight specific features of each country.
 More robust mitigation measures can be proposed if different types of models participate.
 These activities can also contribute to capacity building in developing countries.

-4.2.5 What is to be done to accelerate mitigation?
+4.2.5 What Is to Be Done to Accelerate Mitigation?

-4.2.5.1 Overview of accelerated mitigation pathways
+4.2.5.1 Overview of Accelerated Mitigation Pathways

-- 10 The literature reports an increasing number of accelerated mitigation pathways that are beyond NDCs - in different regions and countries.
-There is increasing understanding of the technical content of such - pathways, though the literature remains limited on some dimensions, such as demand-side options, - 13 systems analysis, or mitigation of AFOLU non-CO2 GHGs.
-The present section describes insights from - 14 this literature. - Overall, the literature shows that pathways considered consistent with likely below 2°C or 1.5°C (see - 16 Box 4.2)-including inter alia 80% reduction of GHG emissions in 2050 relative to 1990 or 100% - 17 renewable electricity scenarios-are technically feasible (Esteban et al. 2018; Esteban and Portugal- - Pereira 2014; Lund and Mathiesen 2009; Young and Brans 2017; Mathiesen et al. 2011; Hansen et al. - 19 2019; Child et al. 2019).
-They entail increased end-use energy efficiency, significant increases in low- - 20 carbon energy, electrification, other new and transformative technologies in demand sectors, adoption - of carbon capture and sequestration (CCS) to reduce gross emissions, and contribution to net negative - emissions through carbon dioxide removal (CDR) and carbon sinks.
-For these pathways to be realized, - 23 the literature assumes higher carbon prices, combined in policy packages with a range of other policy - 24 measures. - 25 The most recent literature also reflects on accelerated mitigation pathways aiming at reaching net zero - 26 CO2 emissions or net zero GHG emissions by 2050 (4.2.4, Table 4.6) (see glossary entries on net zero - 27 CO2 emissions and net zero GHG emissions).
-Specific policies, measures and technologies are needed
+The literature reports an increasing number of accelerated mitigation pathways that are beyond NDCs in different regions and countries.
+There is increasing understanding of the technical content of such pathways, though the literature remains limited on some dimensions, such as demand-side options, systems analysis, or mitigation of AFOLU non-CO2 GHGs.
+The present section describes insights from this literature.

+Overall, the literature shows that pathways considered consistent with below 2°C (>67%) or 1.5°C (Box 4.2) - including inter alia 80% reduction of GHG emissions in 2050 relative to 1990 or 100% renewable electricity scenarios - are technically feasible (Lund and Mathiesen 2009; Mathiesen et al. 2011; Esteban and Portugal-Pereira 2014; Young and Brans 2017; Esteban et al. 2018; Child et al. 2019; Hansen et al. 2019).
+They entail increased enduse energy efficiency, significant increases in low-carbon energy, electrification, other new and transformative technologies in demand sectors, adoption of carbon capture and sequestration (CCS) to reduce gross emissions, and contribution to net negative emissions through carbon dioxide removal (CDR) and carbon sinks.
+For these pathways to be realised, the literature assumes higher carbon prices, combined in policy packages with a range of other policy measures.

+The most recent literature also reflects on accelerated mitigation pathways aiming at reaching net zero CO_2 emissions or net zero GHG emissions by 2050 (Section 4.2.4 and Table 4.6; see Glossary entries on 'net zero CO_2 emissions' and 'net zero GHG emissions').